digital-science/dimcli/README.md

 ## Authentication

 After installation it's **strongly advised to create a configuration file** with your Dimensions account credentials.
-This can be done only once, and it'll save you from having to type in credentials each time you use DimCli.
+This can be done only once, and it'll save you from having to type in credentials each time you use Dimcli.
 E.g.

 ```
 >>> import dimcli